Recon-Fuzz/recon-docs/src/writing_invariant_tests/optimizing_broken_properties.md

     }
 ```

-The above checks how many shares would be received for a deposit of 1 unit of the underlying asset using the `underlyingAsset`'s decimal precision, giving us an implicit price per share.
+The above checks how many shares would be received for a deposit of 1 unit of the underlying asset (using the `underlyingAsset`'s decimal precision) giving us an implicit price per share.

 Finally, we can implement our property as: